pvandijk2/garden_design/README.md

 1. #### Garden Office

 ## Front Garden <a name="Front"></a>
-This area will mainly be used for car and bike parking and making the house presentable
+This area will mainly be used for car/bike parking and making the house presentable.

 ### Dimensions <a name="FrontDimensions"></a>
+Width: 12.5m
+Length (from bedroom): 9.2m

 ### Requirements <a name="FrontRequirements"></a>
 In priority order